 1Department of Biochemistry, University of Utah, Salt Lake City, UT, USA, 84112 2Department of Human Genetics, University of Utah, Salt Lake City, UT, USA, 84112 3Department of Oncological Sciences, University of Utah, Salt Lake City, UT, USA, 84112 4USTAR Center for Genetic Discovery, University of Utah, Salt Lake City, UT, USA, 84112 5Department of Biomedical Informatics, University of Utah, Salt Lake City, UT, USA, 84112 6Howard Hughes Medical Institute, University of Utah, Salt Lake City, UT, USA, 84112

 Nucleic acid sequencing is a routine and powerful tool in biological and clinical research.
-How- ever, computational bottlenecks often exist for average users.
+How- ever, computational bottlenecks often exist for many users.
 XPRESSyourself is a ribosome profiling and RNA-seq analytical pipeline that aims to eliminate these barriers, standardize in silico protocols, and decrease time-to-discovery.
 XPRESSyourself additionally introduces tools missing from current ribosome profiling and RNA-seq computational toolkits.
-Using XPRESSyourself to process publicly available ribosome profiling data, we were able to identify in a matter of hours putative mechanisms that explain neurodegenerative phenotypes dur- ing acute cellular stress and neuroprotective mechanisms of the small molecule ISRIB during acute cellular stress, highlighting its ability to rapidly uncover novel biological insight.
+Using XPRESSyourself to process publicly available ribosome profiling data, we were able to identify, in a matter of hours, putative mechanisms that explain neurodegenerative phenotypes during acute cellular stress and neuroprotective mechanisms of the small molecule ISRIB during acute cellular stress, highlighting XPRESSyourself’s ability to rapidly uncover novel biological insight.

 Keywords

-Pipeline, Ribosome Profiling, RNA-seq, Automation, Standardization, Reference Truncation
+Analysis Pipeline, Ribosome Profiling, RNA-seq, Automation, Standardization, Reference Truncation

 Background

 High-throughput sequencing data has revolutionized biomedical, industrial, and basic science research.
-Specifically, RNA-seq has proven to be the forerunner technology for high-quality RNA quantification within the last two sdecades.
-RNA-seq involves isolating the RNA fragments from a population of cells, incorporating these fragments into cDNA libraries, and assembling the sequenced reads to a reference genome or transcriptome to measure relative transcript abundance, differential splice variants, sequence polymorphisms, and more (1).
+Specifically, RNA-seq has proven to be the forerunner technology for high-quality RNA quantification within the last decades.decade RNA-seq involves isolating RNA fragments from a population of cells, converting these fragments into cDNA libraries, and aligning the sequenced reads to a reference genome or transcriptome to measure relative transcript abundance, differential splice variants, sequence polymorphisms, and more (1).
 High-throughput sequencing technologies have been developed or adapted for a variety of technologies such as DNA sequencing, ChIP-seq, single-cell RNA-seq, and more recently, ribosome profiling (2).

-While vast strides have been made to implement and perfect these technologies, various bottlenecks still exist.
+Although vast strides have been made to implement and perfect these technologies, many bottlenecks still exist.
 For example, while more and more researchers are becoming accustomed to the field of bioinformatics and computational biology, learning the intricacies of the different tools used in processing RNA-seq data can be challenging and problematic.
 Moreover, many users are not aware of the most up-to-date tools or the appropriate

 settings for their application (3, 4).
-Even for the experienced user, developing robust, automated pipelines that accurately process and assess the quality of these datasets can be laborious.
+Even for the experienced user, developing robust automated pipelines that accurately process and assess the quality of these datasets can be laborious.
 The variability that inevitably arises with each lab or bioinformatics core designing and using personal pipelines is also a significant challenge in the field.

-While RNA-seq is a matured technology, there is still an abundance of biases and idiosyncrasies as- sociated with each analytical method or tool, of which a beginner user may not be aware.
+Though RNA-seq is a matured technology, there is still an abundance of biases and idiosyncrasies associated with each analytical method or tool, of which a beginner user may not be aware.
 Additionally, few if any pre-existing pipelines or toolkits offer a thorough set of integrated tools for assessing common quality control metrics or reference curation, particularly in ribosome profiling.
-For example, a common bias in ribosome profiling libraries is a ’5’ and ’3’ read pile-up (5–7) due to longer kinetics associated with translation initiation and termi- nation.
+For example, a common bias in ribosome profiling libraries is a 5’5’5’5′ and 3’3’3’3′ read pile-up (5–7) due to longer kinetics associated with translation initiation and termination.
 Experts in the field recommend that these regions of each transcript not be quantified when processing ribosome profiling libraries; however, no publicly available computational tools currently exist to facilitate this vital step (8, 9).